Febzey/forestbot-mainframe/readme.md

 # API Documentation

+### tldr;
+This entire API is so all bots connect to a centralized place, every bot and service using forestbots data will connect here and communicate via websockets.
+All data related to ForestBot and its services will be accessed and stored using this API.
+This way we are only ever creating a database connection through a single spot.

 ## Overview

 Welcome to the ForestBot API documentation.
 ForestBot is a comprehensive system that facilitates real-time data exchange and interaction with Minecraft servers.
 The API provides endpoints to retrieve information about players, their achievements, playtime, and enables WebSocket connections for dynamic, real-time updates.